Comprehensive SolidWorks training for newcomers, teaching key techniques for creating parametric parts and assemblies.

 SolidWorks training is hands-on and practical.

 Our trainers teach the necessary theory then demonstrate techniques step-by-step.
-You then practice the techniques taught on a computer running SolidWorks.
+You then practice the techniques, with assistance from our trainer.

 SolidWorks training guide and certificate

 - A comprehensive training guide for SolidWorks, to refer to throughout the course and to use as a refresher afterwards.

 - An e-certificate confirming successful SolidWorks course completion.
 Click here to see an example of the certificate you receive.

 Following SolidWorks training, you’re entitled to 30 days’ email support from your SolidWorks trainer to help with any post-course issues.
 For further details, see Support.